 Eligibility

-For 2024-2025, the fellowship stipends will be $22,000 each.
+For 2025-2026, the fellowship stipends will be $23,000 each.
 During the fellowship year, students have the opportunity to focus full time on their dissertation research and writing.
-Students must be formally admitted to Ph.D. candidacy by January 2024 to be eligible for the fellowship.
+Students should be formally admitted to Ph.D. candidacy by January 2025 to be eligible for the fellowship.

 The fellowships include graduate student health insurance, but they do not include fee remissions.
 Students generally are not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.